florencemezino/bookinner/READMEMS3.md

     - Financial
     - Quality of life
     - Life vision
-* In each section, readers  can list list of books related to the genre.
+* In each section, readers  can find a list of books related to the genre.
-* From each book, users can add to their reading list (bookinner lab page) or be redirected to Amazon.
+* From each book, users has the option to add to their reading list (mybookinnerlab page) or be redirected to Amazon website.

 #### Experts